 There have been criticisms that Japan's legal requirements of diagnosis of brain death and organ donation.
 For example, children under 16 years old are not capable of giving consent.
-Because of this, transplants were not available for pediatric patients necessitating pediatric patients to travel abroad for transplantations.
-The Organ Transplantation Act was amended in 2009.
-Effective in January 2010, donors were allowed to express their preference to donate their organs to their relatives, and in the absence of written consent of the deceased, relatives are allowed to give consent on their behalf.
-The new act is hoped to loosen the requirements thereby facilitate organ transplants.
+Because of this legal restriction, transplants were not available for pediatric patients necessitating pediatric patients to travel abroad for transplantations.

+To solve the problems, the Organ Transplantation Act was amended in 2009.
+Effective in January 2010, donors were allowed to express their preference to donate their organs to their relatives, and in the absence of written consent of the deceased, relatives are allowed to give consent on their behalf (effective in July 2010).
+The revision loosened the legal restrictions of brain death and facilitated organ transplants from brain dead donors.
+The first case of a pediatric donor aged between 10 and 15 in April 2012 and the first case of a pediatric donor aged younger than six were performed.